 There are some repeating events worth noting.
 Every first Friday night of the month there is an open studio art walk down in Brattleboro (40 min) with live street music and art everywhere.
 Sometimes they even close down the road.
 The neighboring town of Bellows Falls (50 min) also has these art walks on the third Fridays of the month.
 Stratton mountain often has free music on Saturday nights in the summer (25 min).

 This is a place that is famous for its outdoor activity (skiing, hiking, biking, kayaking), but if you are here when it is both rainy and cold, there are still a few things to see.
 You might want to go to Grafton and visit their cheese factory and galleries.
-Check out the downtown Jamaica and find a nice art gallery, gift shop, glass shop, historical society, library (and cheap book sale), and coffee shop.
+Check out the downtown Jamaica and find a nice art gallery, gift shop, glass shop, historical society, library (and cheap book sale), and coffee shop (not currently open).
+Wardsboro also have a sometimes open breakfast restaurant.
 Take the gondola up AND down at Stratton.
 Go to see historic and quaint Wilmington (even after the flood.)
 Go to Manchester and shop in the outlets, go to the Northshire (a really great bookstore), or visit the Southern Vermont Arts Center.
 Go to Brattleboro and visit the art galleries, whether or not it is an art walk night.
 Do a GEOCACHE (there are quite a few in the area).
 Check out the local newspaper for indoor events.
 Find a pumpkin patch and carve a pumpkin.
 Find a yoga class.
 Pay for a day pass at the Stratton Sports center, get a massage, play tennis, work out, soak in the hot tub, or go swimming.
 Get a facial in Manchester or up at Stratton.
 Go to a movie in Brattleboro's historic Latchis theater.
 Go to the Montshire science museum in Norwich, VT (1.5 hrs north).
 Go see a play at the Weston Playhouse.
 Check out the local cheap antique store (Twitchell House in Townshend) to see a whole (seriously) creaky and barn house filled with dusty steals from auctions, etc. Go to the West Townshend market when they are firing the outdoor community pizza oven.
 Go early to the thrift shop, called The Thrifty Attic in Londonderry on Wednesdays or Saturdays.
 Or you can just snuggle up at the house by the woodstove with a warm mug of tea and a book, or maybe even a game of chess.

 If you have young children, we can recommend several play groups and indoor play places that are fun and funky.
 One is in Brattleboro and is called the Play Playce.
 The other is in Chester and is a Montesori inspired, sunny, wonderful, teacher led place called the Song Yard.